 - What, if any, medications are you taking to help in controlling your condition?
 It is important to carefully follow your doctor’s recommendations for controlling your condition.
 This includes regularly taking any medications that have been prescribed for you.
 The life insurance underwriters will need to know what, if any, medications you are currently taking to help you control your condition, as well as to help in preventing flare signs.

 - Do you have regularly scheduled check-ups with your hematologist?
 Regularly visiting your hematologist means that you are working to control your condition.
-This is a good sign in the eyes of the life insurance underwriters when reviewing your application for coverage.

 - In the past 12 months, have you had any blood tests performed?
 If so, what were the results?
 One of the best ways of assessing your condition is by reviewing the results of recent lab work that has been performed.
 If you have had any blood work performed over the past year, the underwriters will want to review this to further assess your condition.